 There are a number of phenomenal redwoods hikes in Big Basin — search for trail information here.

-Redwoods in California Within 4 Hours of San Francisco
+Redwoods (& Sequoias) in California Within 4 Hours of San Francisco

 I wouldn’t call these redwoods near San Francisco per se, as they involve up to 4 hours of driving and thus don’t make a good day trip.